mcw-rcc/mcw-rcc.github.io/docs/storage/research-group-storage.md

 ### Subscription Cost
 The cost is $60/TB/year.
 All fees must be prepaid.
 Minimum subscription size is 1TB.
 Minimum subscription duration is 1 year or the number of months until the start of the next subscription year.
 RGS subscriptions are based on calendar year (January 1 to December 31).
 Subscriptions purchased in mid-year will be charged a prorated fee according to the number of months until January 1.
 RCC will not refund RGS fees for any reason.

-#### Example Fee Calculations
-:   Purchase a 3TB subscription on June 1, 2021 with minimum duration (i.e. # of mos until Jan 1).
-The fee will be \$105 (\$5/mo/TB x 7mos x 3TB), with renewal date of Jan 1, 2022.
-New total quota limit is 4TB.

-:   Purchase a 5TB subscription on March 1, 2021 with 3 year duration (i.e. # of mos until Jan 1, plus 3yrs).
-The fee will be \$1150 (\$5/mo/TB x 10mos duration x 5TB + \$60/yr/TB x 3yr x 5TB), with a renewal date of Jan 1, 2025.
-New total quota limit is 6TB.

 #### Unpaid Fees
 If RGS fees are unpaid, RCC admins will change your storage directory to **read-only** (i.e. no new data can be written).
 The PI will have until March 31 to pay any fees that are due or move the data off of RGS.